 If you register for an Honors section of a course, you’ll most likely have an extra project or lab assignment that you will complete as part of the course requirements.
 When you complete the course with the grade of a B or higher, the course credits earned will also be counted as Honors credits.

 Up to 6 Graduate level credits may be used towards your Honors credits (to graduate with Honors), or a maximum of 12 credits towards the requirements to graduate Honors with Distinction.
 You must earn a B grade or higher.
+Students who are NOT a part of an accelerated degree program will need to discuss taking graduate-level courses with their academic advisor.
 There is no additional paperwork, the credits are counted automatically.